An insomniac's dream

 Phil Newport, who was born today, was one of many England seamers in the late 1980s and early '90s to find themselves only one bad performance away from the axe.
 He took seven wickets on debut, against Sri Lanka in 1988, and then ten on the first day of Worcestershire's low-scoring tour match against Australia in 1989.
 He was picked for the first Test but was spanked all round Headingley as Steve Waugh announced himself to English audiences, and the selectors showed no mercy.
 He did play one more Test, as a replacement in Perth in 1990-91, but despite being one of the better swing bowlers on the county circuit he was never picked again after that.

 The first day of the inaugural Test between South Africa and Australia, in Johannesburg.
 Australia sailed home from their successful 1902 tour of England via the Cape, and the match began almost as soon as they arrived.
-It was played at an altitude of nearly 6000 feet, and it took the Aussies a while to acclimatise - they were forced to follow on before Clem Hill slammed a century before lunch on the final day to save the match.
+It was played at an altitude of nearly 6000 feet, and it took the Aussies a while to acclimatise - they were forced to follow on before Clem Hill slammed a quick century on the final day to save the match.

 The birth of Ryan Harris, a stocky, persistent fast bowler when he stayed away from injury.
 Making his Test debut at 30, Harris bagged nine wickets in his first two Tests in New Zealand and 11 in three Ashes Tests as some of his team-mates struggled.
 He also had a stellar start to his ODI career, with two five-wicket hauls in his first three matches.
 However, Harris struggled to stay fit for long stretches, and in the Melbourne Test in 2010, he broke a bone in his left ankle that ruled him out for half a year.
 He stayed fit through the 2013-14 Ashes, taking 22 wickets, and he also played a key role in the series win in South Africa shortly after.
 A knee injury before the 2015 Ashes compelled him to retire.